tlockhart/restaurant_recommendation/README.md

-# Philadelphia Restaurant Recommendation System
+# Local Restaurant Recommendation System

-An AI-powered restaurant recommendation system that suggests Philadelphia restaurants based on your mood.
+An AI-powered restaurant recommendation system that suggests local restaurants based on your mood.
 The application features a React frontend with mood-based image selection and a FastAPI backend that uses machine learning to provide personalized restaurant recommendations with multilingual translation support.

 ## Description